GoogleChrome/web.dev/src/site/content/en/blog/webotp/index.md

 phone number.

 {% Aside %}
-The WebOTP API was originally called the SMS Receiver API.
+The Web OTP API was originally called the SMS Receiver API.
 You may still see it named that way in some places.
 {% endAside %}